 This is the most recently started podcast on this list.
 It comes from EETimes and is very professionally produced.
 The production quality is in my opinion both a good thing and potentially not so good since the polished surface may perhaps come at the expense of depth and nuts-and-bolts content.
-I enjoyed the five episodes that have come out so far, but the engineering-to-business ratio seems far lower on most or all episodes than it is for the other podcasts on this lists.
-The podcast seems to feature more of business/marketing content and guests than practical engineering topics and engineers/electronics designers.
+I find a reasonable fraction of the news and analysis on the podcast to be of interest, although the engineering-to-business ratio is far lower on than it is for the other podcasts on this lists.

 This is the way the podcast is described:

-“EETimes On Air is the audial digest of EETimes, presenting a thirty-minute deep-dive on the most compelling stories in electronics.
+“EETimes On Air is the audial digest of EETimes, presenting a thirty-minute (editor’s note: rather 15 minute) deep-dive on the most compelling stories in electronics.
 Featuring subject matter experts from all corners of the industry, EETimes On Air lends elevated discourse to design engineers and tech industry professionals.”

 Shows that seem to have disappeared

-As of this writing, no new episode has come for more than ten months (last one was 180131).
-I really hope it will come back as I highly enjoyed the show, but will not hold my breath.
+As of this writing, no new episode has come since 180131.
+I really hope it will come back as I highly enjoyed the show, but I will not hold my breath.

 “A podcast discussing the nuts and bolts of embedded electronics, the systems that use them, and the community that surrounds them.”
 Started in 2014 and hosted by Karl and Corey.
-Episodes often have a specific theme and occasionally features guests.
-This podcast recently came back from a five month hiatus and hopefully new episodes will continue to appear reasonably regularly.
+Episodes often have a specific theme and occasionally feature guests.

-After increasingly infrequent episodes, this podcast has as of this writing not come out for more than six months (since June 2018).
+After increasingly infrequent episodes, this podcast has as of this writing not come out since June 2018.